the-turing-way/the-turing-way/book/templates/chapter-template/chapter-content/chapter-personal-stories.md

 > Regardless of how you choose to format the personal story, ensure that it contains the elements itemised in list below.
 > Use the items to structure your content but do not include them in your contribution.
-> Feel free to use images, external resouces, or code blocks to tell a compelling story.
+> Feel free to use images, external resources, or code blocks to tell a compelling story.
 > Above all, centre the personal story around how readers are expected to benefit from the subject's experiences.

 > ### Key Elements of a Personal Story